Should I Use the Simplified Home Office Deduction?

 How to claim your home office expenses using the simplified method

 You’ll use Form 8829, which lets you add up all your home expenses.
-Learn more about how to fill it out in guide under our home office quiz.
+Learn more about how to fill it out in the guide under our home office quiz.
 (Note: You can only use this form if you don’t have an S corp!)

 The top part of a blank Form 8829, used to claim a home office deduction using the actual expenses method